gopal4chavan/gpointer/README.md

 2. User schema ✔
 3. User google singin ✔
 4. run both BE and FE and test login mech + accordingly update user's schema ✔
+5. User is able to create room ✔
-5. update rooms schema to consider all cases
+6. update rooms schema to consider all cases ✔
-6. User is able to create room
+7. update react UI to have socket setup
-7. User is able to join room
+8. User is able to join room
-6. ...
+9. ...